pocon/Computer-Club/2013/Install Guide for Pros.md

 Q: What will I end up with?

 - You will end up with a minimal Ubuntu installation with the LXDE desktop that is exactly the same as the offical image on the shared drive, possibly give or take a few updates.
+Also, since the official image has been booted and played with multiple times in testing, there will of course be differences in system logs, etc.

 Q: What are the prerequisites?